HenrikVarmer/aruleRec/README.md

 ### aruleRec()

 This is the main function of the package.
 It takes an input data frame with customers and purchases, converts it to a transaction object, and mines association rules.
 When this rule mining is completed, the function looks for LHS (left-hand-side) rule 1:1 matches in a customers purchase history, and recommends the RHS (right-hand-side) of the rule.
 These recommendations are gathered in a dataframe and returned by the function.
-In the final dataframe, each row is a recommendation to one particular customer.
-By default, the function only returns customers with *at least one* recommendation, but this can be changed with the keep_all input argument.

 ```R
 dat <- read.csv("your_sales_data.csv")